 #1 Easy user interface:

-Dashlane offers a clean, simple and easy to navigate dashboard quite similar to LastPass.
+Dashlane offers a clean, simple and easy-to-navigate dashboard that’s quite similar to LastPass.

 #2 Password generator tool:

-Dashlane offers a password generator tool that produces hacking-proof passwords for your accounts.
+Dashlane offers a password generator tool that produces hack-proof passwords for securely storing all of your accounts.

 #3 Compatible with all the devices:

-Dashlane is compatible with Chrome, Safari, Edge, FireFox and works on PC, Mac and Linux platforms.
+Dashlane syncs across Chrome, Safari, Edge, FireFox and works on PC, Mac and Linux platforms.
 So there’s a Dashlane app available for almost every device you need.

 #4 Audit reports: